sriram-jeganathan/C/README.md

 ## Local Scope
 The variables defined in the local scope can only be used within the local scope.

+## Global Global
+The variables defined in the global scope can be used anywhere within the program.

 `For Eg:`
 ```
 #include <stdio.h>